simondotm/nx-firebase/docs/nx-firebase-sync.md

 ## Changing Firebase CLI Project

+Nx Firebase applications have a `firebase` target that runs the Firebase CLI & specifies which `firebase.json` configuration is linked to this app (`--config`), and also which Firebase project it should use when being deployed (`--project`).

-You can also use the sync generator update the firebase project that is sent to the firebase CLI `--project` option for your Firebase application Nx project as follows:
+You can use the sync generator update the firebase project that is sent to the firebase CLI `--project` option for your Firebase application Nx project as follows:

 **`nx g @simondotm/nx-firebase:sync --app=<firebase-app-project-name> --project=<firebase-cli-project-name>`**

 All firebase commands used by the Nx project targets such as `deploy` will now send `--project=<firebase-project-name>` to the firebase CLI.

 ## Nx-Firebase Project Tags Reference